Skip to content

 Diabetes basics leaflet in public clinics

-One of the projects we’ve been working on this year is our diabetes basics leaflet for public clinics – our TEEL leaflet.
+One of the core education projects Sweet Life has worked on is our diabetes basics leaflet for public clinics: TEEL.
 Here’s how we developed it.

 Basic foundational diabetes education